 - AI is now playing an increasing role in smartphone security measures like 3D sensing for depth perception.
 Other security applications also include facial recognition, iris scanning and more.
 These technologies can eventually even be ported to home security in smart homes.

 Despite the big moves Apple is making in AI, Google and Amazon remain firmly in the lead.
 A while back we reported how Amazon’s Alexa is strongly in the lead in the VDA market, with Google Assistant coming in second.
 With new competitors like Bixby emerging, Apple and Siri have their work cut out for them.

-As far as machine learning is concerned Google have shown that they are industry leaders in that respect.
+As far as machine learning is concerned Google has shown that they are industry leaders in that respect.
 Their Deepmind division’s AlphaGo AI recently defeated world no.1 “Go” player, Ke Jie, in what is a seminal moment for AI development.
-This only proves how far Google have come with AI and machine learning research.
+This only proves how far Google has come with AI and machine-learning research.

 A dedicated AI chip is not something new to the industry either.
 Qualcomm’s newest Snapdragon 835 processor has a dedicated module for AI.
 Google has its own Tensor Processing Unit (TPU) hardware, which they used in their AlphaGo AI.